-There are a number of areas across Wirral which have suffered from surface water flooding in the past including; Heswall, Gayton, Bidston, Eastham, Hoylake, New Brighton, Pensby and Irby, Moreton and Leasowe, Upton, West Kirby and Newton.
+There are a number of areas across Wirral which have suffered from surface water flooding in the past including; Heswall, Gayton, Bidston, Eastham, Hoylake, New Brighton, Pensby and Irby, Moreton and Leasowe, Upton, Poulton Bridge Rd, West Kirby and Newton.
 Many of these locations are due to the drainage system and highway drainage being unable to cope with a 30 year event.
-Residents have noted highway flooding in Bidston and some external property flooding after a rainfall event, which has been attributed to the UU surface water sewer not having a free outfall into the watercourse as the channel has not been maintained and is heavily overgrown causing blockages to the sewer system.
+Residents have noted highway flooding in Moreton and some external property flooding after a rainfall event, which has been attributed to blockages of trash screens on free outfalls.

-According to Wirral Councils Surface Water Report, Greasby has one predominant flooding location with flood records from July and August 2007, July, August and September 2008, July 2009 and August 2012.
+According to Wirral Council's Surface Water Report, Greasby has one predominant flooding location with flood records from July and August 2007, July, August and September 2008, July 2009, August 2012 and in 2015.

-The identified storm events and data sources relating to the surface water flooding that has occurred in Wirral before 2011 are detailed in Table 5-3 below.
+The identified storm events and data sources relating to the surface water flooding that has occurred in Wirral before 2011 are detailed in Table 5-3: below.